Ryan leads Falcons to NFC title game, beating Seattle 36-20

 Even though his longest play was wiped out, he had five kickoff returns for 194 yards, including a 78-yarder.

-Hester played for the Falcons in 2014 and '15.
-He signed with the Seahawks just before the playoffs.
+Hester, who played for the Falcons in 2014 and '15, signed with the Seahawks just before the playoffs.

 INJURY REPORT

-Seattle's tight ends took quite a beating.
-Brandon Williams went out with a concussion and Luke Willson was evaluated for a possible concussion late in the game.
+The Seahawks lost cornerback DeShawn Shead to what looks like a serious left knee injury.
+He may have torn his ACL, according to Carroll.

-Also, Seahawks cornerback DeShawn Shead did not return after being helped off the field with a left knee injury early in the second half.
+Seattle's tight ends also took a beating.
+Brandon Williams went out with a concussion, and Luke Willson was evaluated for a possible concussion.

 The Falcons lost defensive end Adrian Clayborn with a biceps injury on Seattle's opening drive.